LostKnight411/tpg-assistant/README.md

 9. When the installation completes type "node commands.js".
 10. Close and restart Discord completely.
 11. You're done!
 Now you can run the application in the command prompt by typing "node index.js".
 Any errors the app runs into should appear in that command prompt, so please share them with Knight if you run into problems.

+## Upcoming Features
+1. Ability to save alternate display names for usernames to show up on the tracker
+2. Optional automatic sorting of submissions by distance